mflatt/scratchy/README.txt

+You can run the programs "fish1.rkt" through "fish9.rkt" directly in Racket or DrRacket, but the complete tutorial requires some setup:

-Install this directory as a Racket collection "scratchy", perhaps by running
+ * Install this directory as a Racket collection "scratchy-tutorial", perhaps by running

- raco link scratchy
+      raco link scratchy-tutorial

-in the parent directory (assuming that this directory is named "scratchy") and then
+   in the parent directory (assuming that this directory is named "scratchy-tutorial") and then

+ * Run

- raco setup scratchy scribblings/main
+      raco setup scratchy-tutorial scribblings/main

    build bytecode and documentation.

-The example "fish.rkt" is a Scratchy program that you can open in DrRacket (since it uses inline images), and "fish-test.rkt" is the same program using plain text.
+After the above installation steps, the example "fish.rkt" is a Scratchy program that you can open in DrRacket (since it uses inline images), and "fish-text.rkt" is the same program using plain text.
 You can run "fish.rkt" with

  racket fish.rkt